BlueBrain/Brayns/README.md

 Brayns is available as a docker image at https://hub.docker.com/r/bluebrain/brayns.
 The image allows to launch the braynsService application.

-It is built with every commit merged into the main repository branch (develoop), and deployed into docker hub as brayns:latest.
+It is built with every commit merged into the main repository branch (develop), and deployed into docker hub as brayns:latest.
 Furthermore, when a new release is made, and a new tag created, an additional image is built and deployed with the same tag.

 To get Brayns docker image, you will need to have docker installed.
 Then execute the following command to download it: